 - See your doctor early in and throughout your pregnancy for prenatal care.

 - Eat a healthy diet (getting plenty of fruits, vegetables, whole grains, lean meats, etc.) and exercise if your doctor says it's OK.

 - Gain a healthy amount of weight (not too much or too little).

 - Protect yourself from infections (including Zika).
-Be sure to wash your hands well and often; not eat raw meat, fish, or unpasteurized cheese; get any immunizations your doctor recommends; and use condoms to protect against STDs.
+Wash your hands well and often; do not eat raw meat, fish, or unpasteurized cheese; get any immunizations your doctor recommends; and use condoms to protect against STDs.

 - Reduce stress in your life.